eagle-io/docs/source/topics/nodes/dashboard/index.rst

 Add tile
 --------
 |icon-dash-tile| Click the Add tile button from the Toolbar to open the Tile library.
-Select the type of Tile you would like to add from the presets and click the *Add tile* button.
+Select the type of Tile you would like to add from the presets or click cancel to close the dialog.

 .. only:: not latex